BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Introduction

-\item For BAT, we propose a mechanism binarizing weights as well as activations of the transformer architecture through a tight second-order approximation to the sign function.
-This makes it differentiable and ensures gradient-based weight updates consider both magnitude and sign of the weights leading to 21.30 × reduction in model size.
+\item For BAT, we propose a mechanism for binarizing weights and activations of transformer architecture through a tight second-order approximation to the sign function.
+This makes it differentiable and ensures that gradient-based weight updates consider both magnitude and sign of the weights, leading to 21.30 × reduction in model size.

 \item For EE, we propose a mechanism based on fractional entropy changes in logits across transformer blocks, eliminating the need for absolute thresholds.
 This is accompanied by a soft-routing loss estimation during training to enhance the inferential ability of each transformer block.
-It reduces FLOPs by 52.08\% and even improves accuracy by 2.89\% through mitigating "overthinking".
+It reduces FLOPs by 52.27\% and even improves accuracy by 3.22\% through mitigating ``overthinking".

 \end{enumerate}